tuves/reviewing-a-pull-request/README.md

 ### Instructions for playing the game

 1. Press the space bar to begin.
+2. Use the up and down arrow keys to rotate the shape.

 You can play the game at: https://githubschool.github.io/github-games/